 Some research suggests that consuming tea high in L-theanine may be linked to improved focus.
-In a 2012 study subjects took 100 mg of L-theanine combined with 50 mg of naturally occurring caffeine.
+In a 2012 stud, subjects took 100 mg of L-theanine and 50 mg of naturally occurring caffeine.
 Participants who drank the tea generally made fewer errors in attention-demanding tasks than the participants taking the placebo.

 Although research is limited, L-theanine is often considered a nootropic, or a “smart drug” that enhances brain performance.
 A comprehensive 2016 review found that L-theanine may help improve cognitive performance overall.
-In this study, L-theanine supplementation was linked with improved focus, reaction times, and alertness.
+This study linked L-theanine supplementation with improved focus, reaction times, and alertness.

-The same 2016 review found that L-Theanine (naturally occurring) in black and green tea was found to potentially improve relaxation by lowering a person’s resting heart rate.
+The same 2016 review found that L-Theanine (naturally occurring) in black and green tea could improve relaxation by lowering a person’s resting heart rate.
 Some reports suggest that green tea (or L-theanine supplementation in general) may help a person manage stress throughout the day.

 In addition to generally helping to manage stress, L-theanine supplementation may help manage blood pressure during stressful situations.
 A 2012 study concluded that participants who took L-theanine experienced reduced Tension-Anxiety scores during psychologically stressful tasks compared with the placebo group.

-It’s easy to see that L-theanine benefits are wide reaching and versatile, meaning L-theanine can fit into most people’s wellness routines.
-Many people choose to combine L-theanine with other adaptogens and nootropics to create a well-rounded regimen that targets all aspects of brain health, immunity, and physical health.
+It’s easy to see that L-theanine benefits are wide-reaching and versatile, meaning L-theanine can fit into most people’s wellness routines.
+Many people combine L-theanine with other adaptogens and nootropics to create a well-rounded regimen that targets all aspects of brain health, immunity, and physical health.

-Because L-theanine supplements are not regulated as strictly as pharmaceuticals in the U.S., it’s important that you look for a high-quality supplement that’s well-made and lab tested.
-Using a high-quality supplement and the correct L-Theanine dosage is the best way to reap it's benefits without experiencing any of the possible side effects linked to L-Theanine supplementation.
+Because L-theanine supplements are not regulated as strictly as pharmaceuticals in the U.S., it’s essential that you look for a high-quality supplement that’s well-made and lab tested.
+Using a high-quality supplement and the correct L-Theanine dosage is the best way to reap its benefits without experiencing any of the possible side effects linked to L-Theanine supplementation.

-Always talk to your doctor before adding new supplements or making any changes to your wellness routine, especially if you take prescription medications.
+Always talk to your doctor before adding new supplements or changing your wellness routine, especially if you take prescription medications.